MeganClo/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
 This application is designed to allow a user to build a simple team profile page that lists each team member and some necessary infomation about them.
-See a walk-though of this application and how to use it [here](https://drive.google.com/file/d/1ZqXidYjqtGXQ_rpcH2KsFHy1OT5FXhf9/view?usp=sharing)
+See a walk-though video of this application and how to use it [here](https://drive.google.com/file/d/1ZqXidYjqtGXQ_rpcH2KsFHy1OT5FXhf9/view?usp=sharing)

 Here's a sample of the generated page:
 ![Team Profile](https://user-images.githubusercontent.com/77699944/113936808-2f156600-97ad-11eb-90a7-8fa39314ebc1.jpg)